About me:

 Tuesday, October 17, "78th UNGA 1st Committee Side Event: Autonomous Weapon Systems and Human Control – What are the challenges and how to overcome them?"
 Sponsored by The Republic of Austria, United Nations, New York, New York.

-Tuesday, September 5, "Responding to the challenges autonomous weapons systems pose to global peace, security, and international law" CARICOM Conference on The Human Impacts of Autonomous Weapons, Port of Spain, Trinidad and Tobago.
+Tuesday, September 5, "Responding to the challenges autonomous weapons systems pose to global peace, security, and international law," CARICOM Conference on The Human Impacts of Autonomous Weapons, Port of Spain, Trinidad and Tobago.

 Saturday, August 19, "AI Ethics and The Social Control of Technology," Unraveling Intelligence, Kaliedo Confrence 2023, Hasliberg Rueti, Switzerland.